 While the Independence Standards help the Board to determine director independence, they are not the exclusive measure for doing so.
 The Board also reviews the relevant facts and circumstances of any material relationships between the Company and its directors during the independence assessment.
-Based on its review, the Board has determined that all of its non-management directors are independent (the director biographies accompanying Proposal 1 "Election of Directors" identify our independent and management directors).
+Based on its review, the Board has determined that all of its current non-management directors are independent (the director biographies accompanying Proposal 1 "Election of Directors" identify our independent and management directors).
+In addition, Maurice E. Purnell, Jr., who served as a non-management director through our 2013 annual meeting, was also determined by the Board to be independent.

 All Audit Committee members meet the higher independence standard for audit committee service under NYSE and SEC rules and are financially literate, as defined by NYSE rules.
 In addition, all Committee members meet the SEC's definition of an "audit committee financial expert."
 None of the members serves on the audit committee of more than three public companies.
+Also, all Compensation Committee members satisfy the enhanced independence standards required by the NYSE listing standards

-Independent Board Chair and Board Leadership Structure
+Board Leadership Structure